ataeiamirhosein/paypart/README.md

 - now you send your user to our server for the payment

 3- your user do the payment procedure.
+[ip checker]
+- from the first june of 2025 our server able to check the ip of your user trough the payment process and if the ip of user do not for `Iran` we tell your user that pls turn on your VPN.

 4- if the result of the payment of your user was succesful we log it in to our databse with your specific TOKEN that you take it before.